-- To avoid scratching the screen, use a Zebra approved capacitive compatible stylus intended for use with a touch-sensitive screen.
-Never use an actual pen or pencil or other sharp object on the surface of the device screen. - The touch-sensitive screen of the device is glass.
+- To avoid scratching the screen, use a Zebra-approved, capacitive-compatible stylus intended for use with a touch-sensitive screen.
+Never use an actual pen, pencil, or other sharp object on the surface of the device screen. - The device's touch-sensitive screen is made of glass.
 Do not drop the device or subject it to strong impact. - Protect the device from temperature extremes.
-Do not leave it on the dashboard of a car on a hot day, and keep it away from heat sources. - Do not store the device in any location that is dusty, damp, or wet. - Use a soft lens cloth to clean the device.
+Do not leave it on the dashboard of a car on a hot day, and keep it away from heat sources. - Do not store the device in any dusty, damp, or wet location. - Use a soft lens cloth to clean the device.
 If the surface of the device screen becomes soiled, clean it with a soft cloth moistened with an approved cleanser. - Periodically replace the rechargeable battery to ensure maximum battery life and product performance.
 Battery life depends on individual usage patterns. - A screen protector is applied to the device.
 Zebra recommends using a screen protector to minimize wear and tear.
-Screen protectors enhance the usability and durability of touch screen displays.
-Benefits include: - Protection from scratches and gouges - Durable writing and touch surface with tactile feel - · Abrasion and chemical resistance - · Glare reduction - Keeping the device's screen looking new - Quick and easy installation.
+Screen protectors enhance the usability and durability of touchscreen displays.
+Benefits include: - Protection from scratches and gouges - Durable writing and touch surface with tactile feel - · Abrasion and chemical resistance - Glare reduction - · Keeping the device's screen looking new - · Quick and easy installation. - Periodically inspect accessory cables and connectors.
+Check the inside and outside of cradles to ensure good electrical contact.